-Vulture Capitalism's cost in terms of human death and human misery has become so unbearable that we must now abandon it and establish a life-affirming Commonwealth economic-political-social system.
-With the collapse of the American and world capitalist economy, it's clear that we must institute a completely different economic system worldwide.
+Capitalism's cost in terms of human death and human misery has become so unbearable that we must now abandon it and establish a life-affirming Commonwealth economic-political-social system.
+With the collapse of the old style American and world capitalist economy in 2007 and the institution of a new financier-dominant capitalism that murders workers through looting (think bailouts), wars, privatization, and austerity (destruction of the "social safety net"), it's clear that we must institute a completely different economic system worldwide.
 The political, economic, and general social structures of world society must now be re-configured to ensure the preservation and betterment of all human beings, not just the privileged few.

 "The very fact that four-and-a-half years after the crash, under conditions where there has been no recovery in the real economy, the speculative frenzy is reaching new heights, not just in one or another country, but all over the world, points to the fact that this type of parasitism is integral to the capitalist system, and not a mere blemish on an otherwise healthy organism.

 "All talk of reining in financial speculation while retaining the framework of capitalism, or reforming the system to make it more rational and just, is the product either of naivety, self-delusion or deliberate deception.
 The system cannot be reformed.
 It must be replaced."

 Nick Beams, "The corporate buyout surge and economic parasitism," 2/22/2013, Source

 In this essay, we'll use the general term capitalism" to refer to the specific economic structures and practices of the capitalist cabal which took economic and political control of the United States in the early part of the twentieth century.